 I know personally and professionally what it takes to put the pieces together again and get back on track, and I will use all of that wisdom, experience and training to help you do the same.

 I take my responsibility to my clients and my profession seriously, but I take myself lightly.
 I am an easy therapist to work with: I laugh with my clients, I laugh at myself, I quote movies, TV shows and song lyrics.
 I am chatty and real in sessions; most people think therapy with me feels like a conversation with a trusted friend.

-In my off hours, I like to hang out with friends and family, visit my grown sons wherever they may be at the moment, SCUBA dive, walk my Black Lab Henry, hit the gym for a spinning or yoga class, and read almost anything put in front of me.
+In my off hours, I like to hang out with friends and family, visit my grown sons wherever they may be at the moment, SCUBA dive, walk my dogs Henry and Axel, hit the gym for a spinning or yoga class, and read almost anything put in front of me.
 In the winter, you’ll find me planning trips to sunny climates, and in the summer, you’ll find me heading to the beach as often as I can.